mozilla/DeepSpeech/doc/TRAINING.rst

 3. **spectrogram** domain: The sample spectrogram is represented as a tensor.

-4. **features** domain: The sample's MEL spectrogram features are represented as a tensor.
+4. **features** domain: The sample's mel spectrogram features are represented as a tensor.

-During each phase augmentations are applied in command-line order (the **warp** augmentation being the only exception).
+Within a single domain, augmentations are applied in the same order as they appear in the command-line (the **warp** augmentation being the only exception, as it is always applied first when enabled).

 Sample domain augmentations